You can search for all kinds of things, like post offices, photo booths, bus stops, or street names, using Google Maps.

 If you don't want to see search suggestions in Google Maps, turn off your Web & App Activity.

-Personalised places you see might come from:
+Personalized places you see might come from:

 - Custom maps, if you have them in My Maps

-- Posts, reviews or ratings from Google+ by you or visible to you that are tagged at a place
+- Posts, reviews, or ratings from Google+ by you or visible to you that are tagged at a place

 If you don't want to see search suggestions in Google Maps, update your preferences in the other Google products.